phone Call

 If you believe an elderly loved one is a victim of neglect or abuse, contact local law enforcement or your county’s elder abuse help line.
 It’s also a good idea to discuss your situation with a knowledgeable nursing home abuse lawyer, who may be able to help you pursue compensation for damages.

 The Madison attorneys at Boller & Vaughan are dedicated to helping elder abuse victims and their families recover the financial security they need to move forward with their lives.
-Please call us at 608-268-0268 or contact us online for a free consultation.
+Please call us at 608-268-0268 or contact us online for a FREE consultation.